GenericAssertions

 toBeCloseTo

 Added in: v1.9Compares floating point numbers for approximate equality.
-Use this method instead of expect(generic).toBe() when comparing floating point numbers.
+Use this method instead of expect(value).toBe() when comparing floating point numbers.

 Usage